Wondering what to do when your parents come visit, mama? Here are our top ideas to ensure they enjoy their time here with you and your kids.

 Read more: 18 of Dubai’s Best Hidden Gems

 Sheikh Zayed Mosque in Abu Dhabi is probably one of the UAE’s most spectacular sights and it’s well worth the trip up the road to see it.
 Remember to dress conservatively and remind your Mum to bring a scarf to cover her head.
 Open Sunday – Thursday from 9 am – 10 pm and after 4:30 on a Friday, there are also tours conducted in English.
-If your parents are Formula One fans, the Yas Marina Racetrack isn’t far from the Mosque and if you visit on a Sunday evening and pre-register they’ll also have the unique opportunity to walk, cycle or run around the circuit.
+Abu Dhabi is also home to the recently opened Louvre Gallery which is a HUGE fave amongst many a visiting grandparent and well worth a trip to the capital for.
+If your parents are Formula One fans, the Yas Marina Racetrack is also fun – if you visit on a Sunday evening and pre-register they’ll also have the unique opportunity to walk, cycle or run around the circuit.

 Read more: Glamping on Yas Island